kmaehashi/sensorbee-python/README.rst

 * This library is not a part of the official SensorBee project.
 * In addition to APIs documented in the `API Specification Version 1 <https://github.com/sensorbee/sensorbee/blob/master/server/v1_api.md>`_, this library supports some undocumented APIs, including WebSocket API.
-* Long queries may not be accepted by SensorBee via WebSocket Client API.
 * This project is a successor of `beepy <https://github.com/kmaehashi/beepy>`_.

 License